Java(TM) API for XML-based RPC (JAX-RPC) Tools

 If

-generates a model file that contains the internal data structures that describe the service.
-If you've already generated a model file in this manner, then you can reuse it the next time you runwscompile
+config.xmlcontains a<service>or<wsdl>element,wscompilegenerates a model file that contains the internal data structures that describe the service.
+If you've already generated a model file in this manner, then you can reuse it the next time you runwscompile.
+For example:wsdeploy

 The

-because the functions it performs are done automatically when you deploy a WAR withdeploytool
+wsdeploytool must be run.
+However, on J2EE you don't have to runwsdeploybecause the functions it performs are done automatically when you deploy a WAR withdeploytoolorasadmin.Syntax

 The syntax for wsdeploy follows: